Kaizen Foam Inserts: The Best Foam Cutouts For Tools?

 3. Take a long level or ruler and trace a straight line between the two.

-When you make your cut, the first thought is to make a shallow cut at first, just to be sure you’ve got the line straight.
+Your first instinct is to make a shallow cut, just to be sure you’ve got the line straight.

 Don’t do that.